sample of student comments [pdf]

 I believe that the most effective way of education is self-study.

-is to do mathematics.
-It takes time and effort to deeply understand
+study and mastery of problems.
+It takes time and effort to deeply

 How do I motivate and inspire